 There are different types of human hair and you know the quality of each one.
-For example, Remy hair has very strict rules for manufacturing.
-In the end, you know exactly what kind of hair has been used, how it has been processed and what the quality is.
+For example, Remy’s hair has very strict rules for manufacturing.
+In the end, you know exactly what kind of hair has been used, how it has been processed, and what the quality is.
 Such standards don’t apply when synthetic hair sellers try to manipulate the price and descriptions

 Sure, one would think that if you pay more for your product, hair quality will be better.
 Right?
 Wrong!
-In the end, you get a mass-produced, cheap hair that looks horrific.
+In the end, you get mass-produced, cheap hair that looks horrific.
 So, it’s a lottery because you never know what you’re going to get.
 Also, that’s not a good way to do business.

 2 Low-Grade Materials Can Negatively Affect Your Hair or Skin

 Synthetic hair consists of plastic fibers that are made to resemble real strands.
 How good that resemblance is, is another topic!
 Now, what’s more, interesting are the materials that manufacturers use to make these hairs in the first place used to make it.
 You can never know what’s inside them.
 However, the usual ones are monofilament fibers, acrylic, and polyester.
 All those materials can be lower or higher in quality, but the real danger is in low-grade materials that can have very harmful effects.

 3 Synthetic Hair is Flammable